acode-writer/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 6 display the third line of the file iacta

 Task 7 create a file who has the name \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)

+Task 8 write into file the result of the the commande ls -la